jonnybojangles/grunt-dustjs-linkedin/README.md

 Default: `false`

 Specifies if and what exports to use for the wrapper.
-Allowed values: `dust` and `q`.
+Allowed values: `dust`, `q` and `bluebird`.
 If you provide a function, then the arguments: data and options will be provided.
 Data will contain `name`.
 The object you return will be used inside the wrapper.
-The dust helper will return exports with the methods `render`, `renderSync` and `stream`.
+The dust helper will return exports with the methods `render` and `renderSync`.

 ### Usage Examples